From the car park at the end of Leitch Road, follow the track into Whareorino forest. It's a former surveyed road and is well graded.

 From Piopio, turn west onto Mangaotaki Road then onto Leitch Road.
 The car park and entrance to the track is at the end of the road.
 Leitch Road (5.5km) has a gravel surface.

-Sam Leitch was a solder awarded land after World War I in a solder's land lottery called the ballot.
+Sam Leitch was a soldier awarded land after World War I in a solder's land lottery called the ballot.
 Leitch was awarded an isolated farm, now part of the wider Whareorino forest.The clearing where the hut now stands was the site of Leitch's home.
-Remnants of his plantings, mainly Macrocapa and Eleagnus are still in place.
+Remnants of his plantings, mainly macrocapa and eleagnus, are still in place.

 Keep to the tracks to prevent the spread of chytrid fungus that affects the endangered Archey's frog.